HagerMahmoud2/-Telecom-ETL-SSIS/README.md

 The ETL process is designed to store validated data in a structured database model that aligns with business requirements.\
 Processed CSV files are automatically moved to designated folders, ensuring a clean and organized file system.

+# Logging & Auditing

+## The package includes robust logging and auditing mechanisms:

+Logging: Each task logs its execution status to track failures and successes.\
+Audit Table: Batch metadata is inserted into an audit table to ensure full traceability of the process.

+## To run the ETL process:

+Open SSIS and load the solution.\
+Run the package via SQL Server Agent or manually through SSDT.

+#Contributing

+We welcome contributions!
+Feel free to:

+Fork the repository.\
+Create a new feature branch.\
+Make your changes and submit a pull request.